-Figure 6.4.1 Average plankton species richness (S) and total number of individuals (N) 2009- 2017
+Figure 6.4.1 Average plankton species richness (S) and total number of individuals (N) 2009- 2018 The peak in abundance in April 2014 was due to huge numbers of barnacle larvae in the plankton.

-All zooplankton data is held on file at the Skomer MCZ office in spreadsheet format and as Primer files.
+All zooplankton data are held on file at the Skomer MCZ office in spreadsheet format and as Primer files.
 This allows for a wide range of data analysis: Individual species can be selected, differences between years can be analysed or the whole data set can be combined to look for seasonal trends.